 First, the best ways we can slow the spread of COVID-19 are to stay home when (even slightly) ill, decrease social contact with others, and practice good hygiene and sanitation.

-That being said, as the pandemic spreads and we face more disruptions to our day-to-day life, community solidarity is more important than ever.
-It will be on us to do what we can to mitigate the almost-inevitable increases in systemic inequities and injustices as a result of this crisis.
+That being said, as the pandemic spreads and we face disruptions to our day-to-day life, community solidarity is more important than ever.
+It is on us to do what we can to mitigate the inevitable increases in systemic inequities and injustices as a result of this crisis.
 Here are some opportunities to care for one another safely:

 Create material support networks for those in isolation

 Si estas en cuarentena y en necesidad de ayudar, por favor llene este formulario para recibir ayuda de nuestro equipo de apoyo comunidad.

 If you are self-isolating and in need of help from a community member, please fill out our Community Needs form.

 We have been running errands and delivering supplies to self-isolating community members, making DIY hand sanitizer/cleaning supplies and DIY face masks, mobilizing a mental health team to assist those struggling with isolation, and coordinating advocacy work to push for needed changes with the other organizations/institutions in our coalition.

 Talk with and support your neighbors in a community pod